sumitnagal/ntnx_labs/profiling/fib/README.md

 + The webservice and a initial implementation has been provides.
 + Using profiling technics, establish the service performance profile and baseline.
   + Record initial numbers gathered via hey or apache bench
-  + Establish if the service CPU/Mem or IO bound?
+  + Is this service CPU/Mem or IO bound?
++ Leverage MicroBenchmarks to assert your profiling experimentation and improvements.
 + What do you notice and what can you improve?
 + Tune the implementation and repeat the profiling process to produce the best possible results.